 The secret operation involved dressing this corpse as a Major in the Royal Marines and giving it the false identity of ‘William Martin’.
 Appropriate identification documents and other papers would give the body a personality and background.
 These included a photograph of Major Martin’s fiancée, a receipt for an engagement ring, a theatre ticket stub and other evidence.

 Early on 30 April 1943, the body of ‘Major Martin’ was launched into the sea from the British submarine HMS Seraph and left to drift just over a mile off the southern Spanish coast.
 Once recovered by the Spanish authorities, the ‘secret’ documents carried on the body were covertly opened, photographed and passed via Nazi sympathizers to German intelligence officers in Spain.

-The Germans swiftly acted on the false information by doubling the number of troops sent to Sardinia, while many additional German divisions were also transferred to Greece and the Balkans.
-The Allied invasion of Sicily was launched on 9 July 1943 and, as was intended, proved a huge surprise to the German defenders.
+The Germans acted swiftly on the false information by doubling the number of troops sent to Sardinia, while many additional German divisions were also transferred to Greece and the Balkans.
+The Allied invasion of Sicily was launched on 9 July 1943 and, as intended, proved a huge surprise to the German defenders.
 In just over a month the island was fully captured by the Allies, and the lack of enemy reinforcements had proven to be a deciding factor in the success.
 ‘Mincemeat’ had been well and truly swallowed.

 Signal ensuring that the Spanish authorities realised that the documents found on the body were important.